milomedia/tilix/_posts/2018-02-14-Systematic-Copywriting.md

 For larger teams each stage may follow a strict step by step process because input from a broader range of stakeholders (e.g. legal, PR, graphics) is required.
 However, for a small team the approach can be more fluid.

 Regardless of whether the process is lightweight or heavyweight, content always moves forwards in an iterative and incremental manner.
-An agile, adaptive approach is is necessary because there are invariably a number of obstacles and challenges to overcome before the content is ready to be published.
+An agile, adaptive approach is necessary because there are invariably a number of obstacles and challenges to overcome before the content is ready to be published.

 ## The Content Map
 Content mapping is a visual technique that will helps organise the content of a website.
 It is a valuable part of a site’s overall content strategy.
 The most basic content map is a bullet list.
 More sophisticated examples are highly stylised mind maps or grid layouts.
 Content maps help in the exploration and visualisation of the content of a whole site.